Son set to inherit Park's crown for South Korea

-SEOUL (Reuters) - Son Heung-min could turn out to be South Korea’s next soccer icon and, like his predecessor Park Ji-sung, has never played club football on home soil.
+SEOUL (Reuters) - Son Heung-min could turn out to be South Korea’s next soccer icon and, like his predecessor Park Ji-sung, has never played club soccer on home soil.

 Son, 21, left Seoul’s Dongbuk High School as a 16-year-old to join Hamburg SV’s youth academy and has flourished in the Bundesliga.

-The forward moved to Bayer Leverkusen for a fee of 10 million euros ($13.46 million) last year and scored a hat-trick against his former club in early November.
+The forward moved to Bayer Leverkusen for a fee of 10 million euros (8 million pounds) last year and scored a hat-trick against his former club in early November.

 Son has yet to fully replicate his club form with the national team, but under new coach Hong Myung-bo he is imposing himself more and delivered his best performance in a Korean shirt in a 2-1 win over Switzerland in Seoul late last year.